 Paperback theme verdict

-Piece of absolute cake to install.
+A piece of absolute cake to install.
 The theme install guide is fantastic, the only stumbling block I had was getting the mega menu to work.
-Instructions were probably there somewhere but I managed to get round it easily enough.
+Instructions were probably there somewhere but I managed to get around it easily enough.

 Hardly any.
 Have to be blunt about it.
 It's so bloody easy to use, the content is well styled and would fit with any discerning blogger.